-The practice had an effective system in place for handling written complaints and concerns.
-We were told verbal interactions were managed and responded to by staff however these interactions were not recorded and reviewed.
+The practice had an effective system in place for handling complaints and concerns.

-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was the designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was the designated responsible person who handled all complaints in the practice.

+We saw that information was available to help patients understand the complaints system.
 This information was available on the practice website and in the patients' waiting areas.

-We looked at six complaints received in the last 12 months and found all of these had been recorded and handled appropriately.
+We looked at four complaints received in the last 12 months and found all of these had been recorded and handled appropriately.
 All complaints had been dealt with in a timely way and there was openness and transparency when dealing with complaints.
 The practice shared their complaints data with NHS England.
 Apologies were offered to patients.
 Lessons were learnt from concerns and complaints and action was taken as a result to improve the quality of care.
-For example, reception staff attended assertiveness and customer service training to improve a perception of poor staff attitude, and to ensure there was consistency in the quality of service provided when managing patient enquiries over the telephone.
+For example, the practice changed their process for the management of patient discharge letters to ensure all letters were date stamped and forwarded to the clinician within 24 hours.